 Guess what?
 Many people are going gluten-free because it makes them feel better (regardless of whether they have the official blessing of the medical community).
 And it seems some in the medical community -- doctors, nutritionists and others -- are fighting back by accusing those who eat gluten-free without an official diagnosis of suffering from a mental disorder.

 "Gluten-free has become the latest clarion call to those who fear food, advertised wherever food is, announced from labels in the aisles of supermarkets, and making us think that gluten-free is a necessary part of life," writes rheumatologist Dr. Mark Borigini on the website Psychology Today.
 "Suddenly, the person claiming a sensitivity to gluten is now a patient with orthorexia nervosa--a term used by some scholars to describe individuals who develop an obsession with avoiding foods perceived to be unhealthy.
 This focus may turn into a fixation so extreme that it can lead to severe malnutrition or even death."

-Now, it's certain that a few people are in fact using the gluten-free diet as a way of limiting their calories ... and obviously, those people need help (Susan Cowden, About.com's excellent Guide to Eating Disorders, can help you sort out out whether you should seek help -- to start, see her page on Symptoms of Eating Disorders).
+Now, it's certain that a few people are in fact using the gluten-free diet as a way of limiting their calories ... and obviously, those people need help (Susan Cowden, About.com's excellent expert on eating disorders, can help you sort out out whether you should seek help -- to start, see her page on Symptoms of Eating Disorders).